-- Under a value of £50 may be accepted and need not be declared. - Of a value between £50 and £100 may be accepted and must be declared. - Over a value of £100 should be refused unless (in exceptional circumstances) senior approval is given.
-A clear reason should be recorded on the organisation's register(s) of interest as to why it was permissible to accept. - A common sense approach should be applied to the valuing of meals and refreshments (using an actual amount, if known, or a reasonable estimate).
+- under a value of £50 may be accepted and do not need to be declared. - of a value between £50 and £100 may be accepted and must be declared. - over a value of £100 should be refused unless (in exceptional circumstances) senior manager approval is given.
+A clear reason should be recorded on the organisation's register of interests as to why it was permissible to accept hospitality of this value. - A common sense approach should be applied to the valuing of meals and refreshments (using an actual amount, if known, or a reasonable estimate).